Honda CR-V: Safety

 The 1997–2001 model tested by the Insurance Institute for Highway Safety (IIHS) was the LX model with standard driver and passenger airbags.
 The car's structure received an acceptable rating, and the overall car received a marginal rating — as the dummy's left leg would have been broken.
 In addition to this lower body injury, the dummy's head went through the airbag which may have caused a minor concussion.
 The chest was well protected.

-Models equipped with an automatic transmission now had an overdrive cancel button that allowed the driver to lock the transmission in the first three gears to provide power for passing and climbing grades, known as "Grade Logic."
+Models equipped with an automatic transmission now had an overdrive cancel button that allowed the driver to lock the transmission in the first three gears to provide power for passing and climbing grades along with providing hill assist when stationary, known as "Grade Logic."
 The pattern of the cloth on the seats was also redesigned, and the head restraints earned an acceptable rating from the IIHS for whiplash protection.

+Engines

 Second generation (2001)

-The second generation CR-V, which went on sale on November 12, 2001 was a full redesign, based on the seventh generation Civic, and powered by the K24A1 engine., or the K20A4 engine in South East Asia.
+The second generation CR-V, which went on sale on November 12, 2001 was a full redesign, based on the seventh generation Civic, and powered by the K24A1 engine, or the K20A4 engine in South East Asia.
 Southeast Asian models produced 150 hp of power and 190 Nm while the North American versions of the new engine produced 160 hp and 219 Nm of torque.
 Per new SAE regulations, the same North American K24A1 engine is now rated at 156 hp and 160 lbft.
 The new CR-V retained the fuel economy of the previous model because of the i-VTEC system.
 The new chassis had increased torsional and bending rigidity, the suspension included front toe control link MacPherson struts and a rear reactive-link double wishbone; the compact rear suspension increased cargo space to 72 cuft.
 The second generation CR-V was Car and Driver magazine's Best Small SUV for 2002 and 2003.

-Second generation CR-Vs in countries outside of North America were again offered in both "low specification" and "high specification" variants, with the latter featuring body-colored bumpers and fittings.
+Second generation CR-Vs in countries outside of North America were again offered in both "low specification" and "high specification" variants, with the latter featuring body-coloured bumpers and fittings.
 It also now did not require the glass hatch to be opened before the swinging door.
-Changes between model years 2002, 2003, and 2004 were minor, involving an enlargement of the center compartment bin and the addition of a front passenger door power lock in the latter two years respectively.
+Changes between model years 2002, 2003, and 2004 were minor, involving an enlargement of the centre compartment bin and the addition of a front passenger door power lock in the latter two years respectively.
 The Honda FR-V was based upon the second generation CR-V.

-In China, a clone from Shuanghuan Auto, called the Laibao S-RV, became a center of a design rights controversy, because the latter appeared to be a blatant copy of Honda's design.
+In China, a clone from Shuanghuan Auto, called the Laibao S-RV, became a centre of a design rights controversy, because the latter appeared to be a blatant copy of Honda's design.